feature-image

 Imago

-The Milwaukee Bucks have been regaining momentum lately, and tonight’s 116-108 win over the Orlando Magic just solidified that.
-In a game without Giannis Antetokounmpo and breakout guard Ryan Rollins, the team managed to wear out a solid Eastern Conference rival, and there was one clear factor that head coach Doc Rivers recognized after the game.
+The Milwaukee Bucks have regained momentum lately, and tonight’s 116-108 win over the Orlando Magic just solidified their intent.
+They want to be a playoff team.
+In a game without Giannis Antetokounmpo and breakout guard Ryan Rollins, they managed to wear out a solid Eastern Conference rival, and there was one clear factor that head coach Doc Rivers recognized after the game.

 Watch What’s Trending Now!

-“I’ve had Jamal Crawford, I’ve had Lou Williams, and now I have Cam Thomas,” Rivers told the media in his interview.
+“I’ve had Jamal Crawford, I’ve had Lou Williams, and now I have Cam Thomas,” Rivers told the media.
 “Cam wants to do right.
 He wants to play well.
 You can see that.
 And we’re going to give him every opportunity.
 I mean, the guy is a natural scorer, and you can see that.”

 ADVERTISEMENT

 Thomas, who played his second game for the Bucks today, went off.
-In 25 minutes off the bench, he logged a game-high 34 points on 12-20 from the field, hitting four threes and all six of his free throws.
-This is a season-best mark for the guard, who lit up the Magic in his minutes, punishing Jalen Suggs particularly hard on one of his threes after he sagged off.
+In 25 minutes off the bench, he logged a game-high 34 points on 12 of 20 from the field, hitting four threes and all six of his free throws.
+This is a season-best mark for the guard.
+He also punished Jalen Suggs hard on one of his threes after he sagged off.

 ADVERTISEMENT